openml/openml-python/doc/progress.rst

  * MAINT #1280: Use the server-provided ``parquet_url`` instead of ``minio_url`` to determine the location of the parquet file.
  * ADD #716: add documentation for remaining attributes of classes and functions.
  * ADD #1261: more annotations for type hints.
+ * MAINT #1294: update tests to new tag specification.

 0.14.1
 ~~~~~~